GrantMCA93/data-centric-dev-milestone-project/README.md

 *-Credits-*
 app.py
 #Used https://github.com/Sonnerz/project04-data-centric-cookbook/blob/master/app.py#L426 to help me with my app.py code
-The login form using the basic template used was taken from https://bootsnipp.com/snippets/8y25
+The login form used for website used the basic template from https://bootsnipp.com/snippets/8y25